timgilbert/long-war-unix-installer/docs/Installation.md

 Here they are deployed:
 ![First Mission weapons](https://github.com/timgilbert/long-war-unix-installer/blob/master/docs/images/Long-War-First-Mission-Weapons.jpg)

-Note that the character's weapon is called "Assualt Rifle."
+Note that the character's weapon is called "Assault Rifle."

-If you see four operatives in grey, or if their weapons say "EXALT assualt rifle", something went wrong with the installation.
+If you see four operatives in grey, or if their weapons say "EXALT assault rifle", something went wrong with the installation.